ogratwicklcs/ansible_windows_workshop/2-adhoc/README.md

 ![Run Win\_Ping](images/2-adhoc-run-win_ping.png)

 Once you click **LAUNCH** you will be redirected to the Job log.
 Every job and action in Ansible Tower is recorded and stored.
-These logs can be auto-rotated and can also be exported automatically to another logging system such as Splunk or ELK.

 The first part of the log shows you the details of the job.
 This includes information such as who launched the job, against what hosts,